rs0125/DisCipher/README.md

 # DisCipher

-This Discord bot project is built using Discord.py, a Python library for creating Discord bots.
-The bot is designed to provide Morse code encoding and decoding functionalities within Discord servers.
+This is a discord bot designed to provide Morse code encoding and decoding functionalities within Discord servers.
+This project uses discord py, a library that exhaustively implements Discord's APIs in an efficient and Pythonic way.

 # Features